BhaskarGogoi/wp-post-rest-api-custom-fields/README.md

-# WP REST API Theme for Custom Fields for POST
+# WP REST API Plugin for Custom Fields for POST

 This is a plugin to get wordpress posts with selected fields using rest api.